02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Critical Vulnerabilities CVE-2026-25253 (CVSS 8.8) Prompt Injection via Files

-Plugin Safety ClawHub has Malicious Skills Official Plugins are vetted
+Plugin Safety ClawHub has Malicious Skills Official Plugins are verified

 Permission Model Configurable Allowlists Virtualization-level Isolation